Firth baronets

 The Firth Baronetcy, of the Flush, in the Parish of Birstall in the West Riding of the County of York, was a title in the Baronetage of the United Kingdom.
-It was created on the 20th of July, 1909, for Thomas Firth, head of T.F.
-Firth & Company upon his death.
-The title became extinct on the death of the second Baronet in 1936.
+It was created on 20 July 1909, for Thomas Firth, head of T.F.
+Firth & Company at his death later that year.
+The title became extinct on the death of the 2nd Baronet in 1936.